Astros’ Verlander skips scheduled bullpen session

 Verlander’s name appeared on Houston’s daily schedule as a thrower, but a team spokesman said Verlander threw a 60-pitch bullpen on Tuesday before camp opened and requested ”a little extra time before he threw again.”

-Verlander and Grienke have three Cy Young Awards between them, with Verlander claiming the award last season.
+Verlander and Greinke have three Cy Young Awards between them, with Verlander claiming the award last season.

-This will be Grienke’s first spring training with the Astros.
+This will be Greinke’s first spring training with the Astros.
 He posted an 8-1 record with a 3.02 ERA after a mid-season trade from Arizona to Houston.

 Verlander led the league with 21 wins last season.
 He’s started fewer than 30 games in a season only once since 2006, his first full major league season.